ember-learn/guides-source/guides/release/models/customizing-adapters.md

 export default {};
 ```

-The JSON API adapter will now make requests for `Campus` models to
+The JSON:API adapter will now make requests for `Campus` models to
 `/campuses` and `/campuses/1` (instead of `/campus/` and `/campus/1`),
 and requests for `advice` to `/advice` and `/advice/1` (instead of
 `/advices/` and `/advices/1`).